meows/racket/docs/complex.md

 # Integers (ℤ)

-There is an Integer ring (ℤ, +, *) where { a, b, c, d } ∈ ℕ. A ring is almost a field except that its not *necessarily* closed under division.
+There is an Integer commutative ring (ℤ, +, *) where { a, b, c, d } ∈ ℕ. A ring is almost a field except that its not *necessarily* closed under division.
 For the aesthetic of concise word choice, I will generally try to pick the minimally powerful construct.

 ## Equality